 A blood test is the most common way to get tested for syphilis.
 If you have sores present, swabs may also be taken for testing.

-Because syphilis is fairly common amongst gay men who have a high number of sexual partners, men who are into group sex, sharing sex toys or fisting, and men who are HIV positive, you should get tested for syphilis every three to six months if you fit any of these categories.
+Because syphilis is fairly common amongst gay men who have a high number of sexual partners, men who are into group sex, sharing sex toys or fisting, and men who are HIV positive, you should get tested for syphilis every three months if you fit any of these categories.

 How can I be treated for syphilis?

 When diagnosed early, syphilis is treated with an antibiotic injection and/or course of antibiotic tablets.
 Treatment for syphilis is more complex if there is an infection involving the brain.
 Latent syphilis usually requires multiple antibiotic injections or a longer course of antibiotic tablets.

 It’s also important to tell your recent sexual partner(s), as they may need to be tested and treated for syphilis.
 Take advantage of our free ‘Let them know’ SMS service here.